-In response, the engagement team identified the completeness of asset retirement obligations as a significant risk, but it did not perform any procedures to verify in detail past performance of restoration obligations other than having the audited company's explanation that the reasons for closes in the past were that stores had been unprofitable or that the floor areas of the stores were small.
-Furthermore, the engagement team did not obtain sufficient appropriate audit evidence concerning the reasonableness of the audited company's claim that in the case of profitable stores and the head office, it was difficult to reasonably estimate the timing of the performance of restoration obligations.
+In response, the engagement team identified the completeness of asset retirement obligations as a significant risk, but it did not perform any procedures to verify in detail past performance of restoration obligations other than having the audited company's explanation that the reasons for closes in the past were that stores had been unprofitable or that the floor areas of the stores were too small.
+Furthermore, the engagement team did not obtain sufficient appropriate audit evidence concerning the reasonableness of the audited company's explanation that it was difficult to reasonably estimate the timing of performaning restoration obligations for profitable stores and the head office.

-(Auditing Standards Committee Statement No. 330, paragraph 20; No. 540, paragraphs 11 and 12) [Mid-tier, and small and medium-sized audit firms]
+(Auditing Standards Statement No. 330, paragraph 20; No. 540, paragraphs 11 and 12) [Mid-tier, and small and medium-sized audit firms]